Wix Review: Are “Wix Fix” Features Life-Savers Or Marketing Tricks? We Investigate

-The more you pay for Wix paid plans, the more storage and bandwidth you get.
-Paid plans can also get you an online store, ad credits, and some performance boosts.
+The more you pay for Wix paid plans, the more storage, and bandwidth you get.
+Paid plans can also get you an online store, advertising credits, and some performance boosts.
 The Wix free plan displays ads on your blog.

 You’ve got three fairly standard domain hosting options: